serverless/serverless/docs/providers/aws/guide/serverless.yml.md

     frameworkLambda: true # Optional, whether to write CloudWatch logs for custom resource lambdas as added by the framework
   s3: # If you need to configure the bucket itself, you'll need to add s3 resources to the provider configuration
     bucketOne: # Eventual additional properties in camel case
+    # Supported properties are the same ones as supported by CF resource for S3 bucket: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html
       name: my-custom-bucket-name
       versioningConfiguration:
         Status: Enabled